 Salvia farinacea (Mealycup Sage) - Key Growing Information

-SOWING: Transplant (recommended): Sow 6–8 weeks before last frost.
+SOWING: Transplant - Sow 6-8 weeks before planting out.
 Gently press seed 1/4" deep into soil but do not cover, as light is required for germination.
-Bottom-water or mist to avoid covering seed with displaced soil.
+Bottom-water or mist to avoid covering seed.
 Transplant into cell packs or larger containers at the second true leaf stage.
 Harden off and transplant outside after the last frost.
-Direct seed: Sow in clumps of 3–4 seeds, 1/4" deep.
+Sow in clumps of 3-4 seeds, 1/4" deep.

 LIGHT PREFERENCE: Sun/Part Shade.

 HARDINESS ZONES: Zones 8-10.

 HARVEST: For harvest either as a fresh or dried flower, harvest when the bottom 3–4 flowers have opened.
 Hang to dry.